Our rating(4.3/5)

 SumUp Solo menu screen.

 And the result?
 A simple touchscreen terminal that can constantly evolve with software updates.
 It is comfortable to hold in your hand, lightweight and easy to slide into a pocket.
-The built-in software is quite basic at this point, but SumUp may add features down the line.
+The built-in software is quite basic, but features may be added down the line.

 Tech specs